 In need of some compulsive listening?
 You won't be disappointed at breakfast as you will hear Welsh Male Voice singing at its best.
 Stephen used to sing with the Blaenavon Male Voice Choir but now sings with the world renowned Pendyrus Male Choir.
 Why not accompany him to one of their rehearsals on Monday or Wednesday evenings from 7.30-9.30pm and experience the real welcome in the hillside for yourself.

 What ever your requirements, we are able to cater for and offer a full range of organised activity and sight seeing breaks.
 Castle and choir tours are our specialty.

 We are situated mid way between the historic cathedral town of Brecon and the border town of Hay on Wye.
-Brecon has it's Jazz Festival, new theater, and canal side attractions, while Hay is internationally renowned for it's second hand book shop's, and its literary/arts and film festival.
+Brecon has it's Jazz Festival, new theatre, and canal side attractions, while Hay is internationally renowned for it's second hand book shop's, and its literary/arts and film festival.
 From art to agriculture, beer to Brecon Jazz, Mid Wales plays host to a huge variety of festivals every year, why not make pay a visit and see what the area has to offer.